Netherbird

-Netherbird is a Swedish metal band from Stockholm.
-Their signature sound is heavily influenced by the early 1990s Scandinavian black and death metal, as well as elements of doom, gothic and heavy metal present.
+Netherbird was a Swedish metal band from Stockholm.
+Their signature sound was heavily influenced by the early 1990s Scandinavian black and death metal, as well as elements of doom, gothic and heavy metal present.

 History

 Early years, 2004–2009

 Netherbird was formed in Stockholm, Sweden in 2004 by lyricist/vocalist Johan "Nephente" Fridell, composer/guitarist Pontus "Bizmark" Andersson and guitarist Torbjörn "Grim" Jacobsson.
 Their collaboration was already from the formative sessions which focused on writing harsh yet melodic metal to be recorded without any set line-up but instead utilizing session members.

 Netherbird's first single, Boulevard Black was followed up by the EPs Blood Orchid and Lighthouse Eternal (Laterna Magika).
 At this time, they remained strictly as a studio band and distributed their songs freely via the internet resulting in a fast growing following online.
 Consequently, they landed a record contract with Pulverised Records based in Singapore releasing the debut album The Ghost Collector in 2008.

 During this period Grim stepped down from the line-up and drummer Adrian Erlandsson (Paradise Lost, Cradle of Filth, At the Gates) joined as a permanent member.
 Session members included Brice LeQlerc (Nightrage, Dissection), Janne Saarenpää (The Crown), Daniel "Mojjo" Moilanen (Katatonia, Lord Belial), Jonas "Skinny" Kangur (Deathstars) and Kitty Saric (Decadence).

 As a tribute to some of the bands who had influenced Netherbird's song craft Netherbird released the online EP entitled Covered in Darkness in 2009 which include renditions of songs by Paradise Lost, Sentenced and Annihilator.